AaronLi43/PrivacyDemo/PROMPT_COMPARISON.md

   * For main questions: shouldProceed = false, suggest follow-up questions
 - If user response is moderate (3-4 sentences with some detail):
   * For background questions: shouldProceed = true (sufficient for background)
-  * For main questions: shouldProceed = false, suggest follow-up questions
+  * For main questions: shouldProceed = true (user has shared sufficient information)
 - If user response is comprehensive (3-4 sentences with specific examples): shouldProceed = true
+- If user has shared a personal story or specific experience, proceed to next question
-- For final questions: require more follow-up conversation before concluding
+- For final questions: allow completion after 2-3 exchanges if user has shared personal stories

 FOLLOW-UP MODE GUIDELINES:
 When in follow-up mode (Follow-up Mode: true):
 - Be more lenient about completing follow-up questions
 - Allow completion after 1-2 exchanges for follow-up questions
-- be concise and to the point, reduce repetition
+- Be concise and to the point, reduce repetition
 - Focus on whether the specific follow-up question has been adequately addressed
+- If user has shared a personal story or specific experience, proceed to next question
 - Do not suggest additional follow-up questions (since we're already in follow-up mode)

 FOLLOW-UP QUESTION GUIDELINES: